-Dogs sometimes lick the strangest objects, some of which being more dangerous than others.
+Dogs sometimes lick the strangest objects, some of which are more dangerous than others.
 Metal, for example, is one material that dogs often like to lick, but it can be a sign of a dangerous condition called pica.
-At the same time, a dog licking metal maybe nothing more than curiosity, which doesn’t warrant any concern.
-So why does my dog lick metal?
+At the same time, a dog licking metal may be nothing more than curiosity, which doesn’t warrant any concern.
+So why does your dog lick metal?

-Because certain dogs lick metal out of a health condition, it’s important to get to the bottom of the habit.
+Because certain dogs lick metal due to a health condition, it’s important to get to the bottom of the habit.
 If not, your dog could severely damage or injure itself right in front of your eyes.
 To find out more about why your dog licks metal objects and whether or not you should worry, keep reading.

-If you catch your dog licking metal objects, there are 4 possible reasons behind the behavior.
-One reason should give you nothing to worry about, whereas the others warrant a trip to the vet.
-Let’s take a look at these possible reasons now.
+If you catch your dog licking metal objects, there are several possible reasons behind the behavior.
+One reason should give you nothing to worry about, whereas the others may warrant a trip to the vet.
+Let’s take a look at these possible reasons below.

 If you catch your dog licking a piece of metal on occasion, it’s probably nothing more than curiosity.
 This is especially true if your dog only licks the metal once or twice.
 Dogs experience the world through their mouth, much like we experience the world through our hands.

 Because of this fact, dogs will lick just about any object once or twice out of curiosity.
 Most of the time, your dog is licking metal out of curiosity, nothing more.
 They either smell or taste something they like on the metal, but they aren’t attracted to the metal itself.
 It might be helpful to think of your dog licking metal once or twice as a taste test.

 If curiosity is to blame for your dog licking metal, you have nothing to worry about.
 In fact, your dog being curious shows that it is healthy and happy.
 Just keep a close eye on your dog to make sure they don’t continually lick metal objects, which is a sign that something else is to blame for the behavior.